devturnip/MTRVSOS/README.md

 - Agents will behave smartly (to some extent) when agents are killed.

 ### Sos Agent
-- Only wakes power agents for now
+- Wakes power agents for now
-- TODO: Calculate consumption vs generation and manage smart grid's efficiency rate as a whole.
+- Calculate consumption vs generation and manage smart grid's efficiency rate as a whole
+- Done by contacting Power Gen Agents to adjust capacity factor for each agent.

 ## Background
 ### [System of Systems](https://www.sebokwiki.org/wiki/Systems_of_Systems_(SoS))